ImAtomiskk/asahim5/README.md

 ## Note: No Reverse Engineering Files will Be Released on this Repository. (i don't know how to make those)
 ## Note 2: if i accidentally do something that asahi doesn't want, i'll remove it immediately

+## Why?
+Apple is Discontinuing Rosetta/2 in future macOS releases (macOS 27, 28, etc.) and I still want a chance to run "Intel" apps

 ## Files (All Files are **exactly** the same ones that I use/test on my own M5)

 | File                  | Contents                                                                 |